Conditional Content with Qwilr Templates

 From + Add condition you will see the Show block if screen.
 This is where you get into the details of what will and won't show depending on conditions you set in the template.

-In the below example, we'll start with adding a Show block if rule where our Region token is "Australia".
+In the below example, we'll start with adding a Show block if rule where our Region Variable is "Australia".

 This means that when creating a page from this template, when we set the Region to "Australia" this block will show.
 Next, let's talk about the types of conditions we can set up.